TezBaydu/Milestone-project-4-GraphicDesign/README.md

         1. Delete all files from Companies and Projects in Admin
         2. Delete db.sqlite3 file in DATABASE.md
         3. Delete all files in migrations folder except __init__.py
-        4. Ensure you update JSON files, views.py, models.py and amdin.py prior to actions below
+        4. Ensure you update JSON files, views.py, models.py and admin.py prior to actions below
         5. python3 manage.py makemigrations --dry-run: This is useful to see if there are any requirements i.e. install pillow for images. if ok
         6. python3 manage.py makemigrations
         if ok
         7. python3 manage.py migrate --plan: This is useful to see and make sure you are only migrating app in particular, otherwise state the file after to ensure this is the only one captured. if ok
-        8. python3 manage.oy migrate (name of file if applicable)
+        8. python3 manage.py migrate (name of file if applicable)
         9. python3 manage.py loaddata companies.json and then projects.json
     * superuser will also be deleted so you will need to re-create the superuser
         1. python3 manage.py createsuperuser